skip to Main Content

 The Organisation

 ADAS (the Australian Diver Accreditation Scheme) is the Australian national occupational diver training and certification scheme.
-It was developed by the Australian Commonwealth Government in 1988 to promote safe occupational diving operations through accredited training and assessment and diver certification/licensing.
-It is administered by the ADAS Board of Directors through a Memorandum of Understanding with the Department of Industry, Innovation and Science and operates on a cost recovery (not-for-profit) basis.
+It was developed by the Commonwealth Government in 1988 to promote safe occupational diving operations through accredited training and assessment and diver certification.
+It is administered by the ADAS Board of Directors through a Memorandum of Understanding with the Department of Industry, Innovation and Science and operates on a cost recovery (not‑for‑profit) basis.

 Training Programs and Standards